 - Parents may request your office perform a KOHA assessment.
 The majority of KOHA dental assessments will likely be done by local health departments, similar to the State’s hearing and vision screening programs.
 However, parents may request that the assessment be done by your office instead.

-- Either a dental examination or a dental assessment will meet KOHA requirements.
+- Either a dental examination or a dental assessment will meet state requirements.
 The assessment can be done within 6 months prior to the start of kindergarten or during the kindergarten school year.
 Either a dentist or registered dental hygienist can provide the service within their scope of practice.